gatagat/lap/README.md

 #### Install using pip

 You can install the latest release of lap from PyPI (recommended):
+You need python header installed(for example: in Ubuntu and python3.8 use command ```apt install python3.8-dev``` to install)

     pip install lap